Configure AWS Route 53 DNS Records

 Frequently Asked Questions

-What's the difference between alias and regular records?
+What's the difference between alias and non-alias records?

-Alias records point to AWS resources (like ELBs or CloudFront distributions) using the aliases property, while regular records use the records property for explicit values.
-You must use exactly one of these properties, never both.
+Alias records point to AWS resources (like ELBs or CloudFront distributions) using the aliases property, while non-alias records use the records property with IP addresses or domain names.
+You must specify exactly one of aliases or records, not both.

-Alias records have a fixed 60-second TTL that cannot be changed.
-You must omit the ttl property when creating alias records, as it conflicts with the aliases property.
+Alias records have a fixed TTL of 60 seconds that cannot be changed.
+You must omit the ttl property when creating alias records.

-How do I create an alias record for an AWS load balancer?
+How do I create an alias record pointing to an ELB or Global Accelerator?

-Use the aliases property with the load balancer’s dnsName and zoneId, and set evaluateTargetHealth as needed.
-Omit both ttl and records properties.
+Use the aliases property with the resource’s dnsName and zoneId (or hostedZoneId for Global Accelerator), set evaluateTargetHealth as needed, and omit the ttl property.

 Routing Policies

-The setIdentifier property is required whenever you use any routing policy: cidrRoutingPolicy, failoverRoutingPolicy, geolocationRoutingPolicy, geoproximityRoutingPolicy, latencyRoutingPolicy, multivalueAnswerRoutingPolicy, or weightedRoutingPolicy.
+setIdentifier is required when using any routing policy: cidrRoutingPolicy, failoverRoutingPolicy, geolocationRoutingPolicy, geoproximityRoutingPolicy, latencyRoutingPolicy, multivalueAnswerRoutingPolicy, or weightedRoutingPolicy.

-How do I implement weighted routing between environments?
+How do I set up weighted routing between multiple environments?

-Create multiple records with the same name and type, each with different weightedRoutingPolicies weights and unique setIdentifier values (e.g., “dev” with weight 10, “live” with weight 90).
+Create multiple records with the same name and type, each with a unique setIdentifier and different weights in weightedRoutingPolicies.
+For example, assign weight 10 to dev and weight 90 to live.

 Record Configuration